RMSD/EdgeSheet/README.md

 Cons:

 * Much like OggDude's generator, feats require cross refrencing from multiple places, making what you need to remember during combat enormous, making combat slow and a chore.
-* IOS only (No Android, and you can't use it on PC/Mac/Linux even if you like the program better).
+* IOS only (No Android :(, and you can't use it on PC/Mac/Linux even if you like the program better).
-* No Android ( :( )
+* Not Open Source (People can't easily improve things like SWSheets even though FD can import oggdude sheets and SWSheets cannot; and neither OggDude nore SWSheets have the time/motivation to move further on that front).